 Cults will always be associated with the big names.
-Your David Koreshes, your Jim Joneses, your Charlie Mansons—the guys you'll have seen hogging half the Netflix documentary section like they're the only megalomanic sociopaths to ever grace a fortified compound.
-But there are plenty of other, more humble, groups out there still suckering people in and fleecing them for all they're worth.
+Your David Koreshes, your Jim Joneses, your Charlie Mansons – the guys you'll have seen hogging half the Netflix documentary section like they're the only megalomanic sociopaths to ever grace a fortified compound.
+But they're not, obviously.
+There are plenty of other groups out there still suckering people in and fleecing them for all they're worth.

 Do you believe intelligent, educated people are more likely to be recruited than people in turmoil or who may be considered unstable?

 This idea of troubled people is the eternal myth.
 People want to imagine this is the case because they don't want to consider themselves as "vulnerable".
 I don't use the word vulnerable very often, but I'd argue that we're all vulnerable to the techniques used by these groups.
 The late Dr John G Clark, who I quote a lot, said the safest people are the mentally ill.
 The easiest people to recruit are ones with alert, questioning minds who want to debate issues with other people.
 You take a strong-willed, strong-minded person and put them into a cult environment and the techniques used will break a person down very, very quickly.
 The smarter, the healthier the mind, the quicker and easier you are to control.
 It's just one of these tragic realities.

 What have you found to be the primary motives for setting up – and recruiting people into – cults?

 The common denominators would be people and money.
 Some may just enjoy the power they have over a mass of people; others may well be wanting, from the word go, to acquire financial benefits and amass great wealth; others may have other ambitions of taking over the world.
 Then there are some who may well actually believe they are God, or whatever.
 I think those are the ones who are quite often mentally ill, so there's quite a mix of leaders and they may well have slightly different motivations.
 But, again, the common denominators are people and money.